mgamio/blog/_posts/2022-12-07-post-random-tweet-on-twitter-api.md

 The [Twitter API](https://developer.twitter.com/en/docs/twitter-api){:target="_blank"} enables developers programmatically posting tweets.

+We will use Spring Boot to build a Client App that posts tweets periodically.

 *@Scheduled* is a Spring annotation that marks a method to be scheduled.

 To execute *@Scheduled* annotations, we add an *@EnableScheduling* annotation on the main class.

 A *cron job* is a Linux job scheduler that sets up tasks periodically that run at a fixed date or interval.

-A *cron* attribute - as in Unix-based systems - enables the method to be executed at a specified date/time.
+A *cron* attribute - as in Unix-based systems - enables the *@Scheduled* method to be executed at a specified date/time.

 ```kotlin
 @Scheduled(cron = "0 0 0/3 1/1 * ?")